-mum Likelihood (ML) approach where we treat sales of the Chinese exporters to 176 destinations as if they come from a single distribution.
+To estimate the parameters of the sales distribution F() we use the Maximum Likelihood (ML) approach where we treat sales of the Chinese exporters to 176 destinations as if they come from a single distribution.

 Table 3 provides some summary statistics for the country level variables the we use.
 The sample includes all destinations to which at least one Chinese exporter sold at least two products in 2003 and only includes manufacturing firms involved in production of its exports.
-The number of multi-product exporters selling to a destination is highly skewed: the median number of exporters is only 82 while the 95th percentile is 2,627.
-Average exporter scope, on the other hand, is much more balanced across destinations with the 25th percentile given by 2.6 and the 95th by 3.72.
-The table also contains information on the determinants of the market toughness (Log GDP, Log Supply Potential, Log GDP per Capita, and Log Distance) that we will use in replicating the regression analysis in Mayer et al. (2014).
+The number of multi-product exporters selling to a destination is highly skewed: the median number of exporters is only 82 while the $95^{th}$ percentile is 2,627.
+Average exporter scope, on the other hand, is much more balanced across destinations with the $25^{th}$ percentile given by 2.6 and the $95^{th}$ by 3.72.
+The table also contains information on the determinants of the market toughness (Log GDP, Log Supply Potential, Log GDP per Capita, and Log Distance) that we will use in exploring the effect of competition in on the sales at rank ratio.

 In its simplest form the multi-country extension of the model has two parameters: the location and the shape parameter that govern the distribution of sales.
 In the data, we have to contend with the fact that sales systematically vary with destinations and product categories (6-digit HS categories).
 To take this into account, we purge the sales of the destination-product category fixed effects.
 We do this by first estimating Equation 1 where the dependent variable is the log of sales and $\gamma{kd}$ captures the destinationproduct category fixed effects.